shrayansh95/Simon-Game/README.md

 # Simon-Game

-This is the game I made while learing basic jQuery and stuff.
+This is the game I made while learing basic jQuery.